IDI-Systems/acre2/docs/wiki/user/vehicle-intercom.md

 ## Vehicle Intercom

-Vehicle intercom consists of two separate networks depending on the vehicle type: crew and pax intercom.
+Vehicle intercom consists of two separate networks depending on the vehicle type: crew and passenger (pax) intercom.
 Intercom gives the ability to speak to other players within the same network using a headset.
 This allows them to communicate without the disturbance of the vehicle's noise.

 While *crew intercom* is limited to crew members and players in cargo positions cannot have access to it, *pax intercom* can be accessed by both crew and pax.
 This allows the crew to communicate with the pax if such network exist.
 In order to connect to the *pax intercom*, ACE3 Interaction Menu is needed: simply interact with the vehicle when being in a seat with access to *pax intercom* and select connect. *Crew intercom* is automatically assigned to players in "crew" positions.